mc-nya/BILEVEL_LONG_TAIL/data_augmentation/FasterADA/README.md

 ## Notice

 The codebase here is not exactly the same as the one used in the paper.
 For example, this codebase does not include the support for `DistributedDataParallel` and the custom `CutOut` kernel.
+(This part is same as original auther, the auther said the simpler version now is more stable).

 The data loader here is the simple version of setting up experiements, if you want to be aligened with the original library setting as the author, you need to go to
 ```